Project Schedule and Baseline Schedule

 Desktop or Online Software Tools

-The most important feature that distinguishes desktop tools from online tools is the internet connection.
+The internet connection is the most important feature that distinguishes desktop tools from online tools.
 A desktop software tool does not rely on the internet connection, just relies on your computer’s speed.
 However, the performance of online software tools is affected by connectivity.
 If the internet connection is too slow, your performance drops down.

 On the other hand, there are many features that an online tool provides while a desktop tool can not.
 For example, online software tools provide more flexibility when managers and team members work at the same time but from different locations.

 Having a proper schedule in place provides many advantages such as meeting deadlines and managing a number of tasks.
-In order to improve your schedule for better project management, never forget the following best practices;
+In order to improve your management, never forget the following best practices;

 Make Sure You Identified All the Activities